walkerRnD/codebuff/knowledge.md

 Manicode is a tool for editing codebases via natural language instruction to Manny, an expert AI programming assistant.

+## Project Goals

+1. **Developer Productivity**: Reduce the time and effort required for common programming tasks, allowing developers to focus on higher-level problem-solving.

+2. **Learning and Adaptation**: Develop a system that learns from user interactions and improves its assistance over time.

+3. **Focus on power users**: Make expert software engineers move even faster.

 ## Key Technologies

 - **TypeScript**: The primary programming language used throughout the project.